 What to do: The perfect spot to unplug and relax, or get out and adventure.
 You’re in the wilderness, so don’t plan on driving anywhere while you’re here, but there’s plenty of outdoor actives to do.
 There’s 38 miles of hiking trails, rafting and boating excursions, and plenty of wildlife to fill your free time.

 Cost: $175/night to hike in Website: Paradise Lodge

 8. An ecofriendly cabin in Port Orford, Oregon

-5 cabin suites are nestled among a forest of trees, only 2 minutes to the ocean.
+These unique cabins in Oregon has 5 cabin suites nestled among a forest of trees, and only 2 minutes to the ocean.
 The grounds sit atop a bluff overlooking the ocean.
 A very quiet and serene location, as no cars are allowed near the cabins, allowing for a quiets night sleep.
 Not only are the cabins serene, but the most beautiful part might just be the open air jetted spa.

 What to do in Port Orford: Cape Blanco lighthouse is the oldest lighthouse continually operating in Oregon.
 Whale watch or body surf at Port Orford Bay, one of the most spectacular views of the Pacific Ocean.
 The Oregon Coast has plenty of hiking options, depending on your fitness level.
 If you’re into golf, Bandon Dunes golf course is only an hour away.
 Eat at Griffs on the dock, Wild Oaks Grill, or Crazy Norweigians.